 Here’s the truth:

 Using 2.0s alone likely will not help you achieve #1 rankings.

-You need to diversify your link profile with blogger outreach links, business citations, etc.
+You need to diversify your link profile with a blogger outreach service, business citations, etc.

 I recommend you use web 2.0s to supplement your link building strategy.